TSB fiasco: 'Our 24 hours of moving chaos'

 "I do not think that is going to make consumers feel particularly confident that they are going to be treated fairly," said Mr Lloyd, of Resolver.

-He said that they were no clear industry rules on what kind of compensation should be agreed for stress and inconvenience.
+He said that there were no clear industry rules on what kind of compensation should be agreed for stress and inconvenience.

 "How TSB deals with this will be as important to their reputation in the future as the meltdown itself," he told Radio 4's Today programme.